eezstreet/SWATEliteForce/README.md

  - New Admin privilege: Mute a player
  - New Admin privilege: Promote a player to leader
  - New Admin privilege: Kill a player
- - Admin data is now saved in Swat4XDedicatedServer.ini instead of SwatGuiState.ini
+ - Campaign unlocks are now handled in SwatCareerPath.ini instead of SwatGuiState.ini so patches will not destroy server admin information
  - Adjusted a lot of the training mission text to better integrate TSS and SEF features.
  - The LaunchSEF.bat script will now check to make sure that the mod is installed correctly before launching.
 If it is not, it will give a detailed explanation as to how to fix the problem.